| |

 Due to lack of maintenance it never became a forest.

-The area is a neglected forest with young trees such as pine, birch and rowan.
+The area was a neglected forest with young trees such as pine, birch and rowan.

 The trees are growing very close together.

-The place is an historical location and the labyrinth can connect the past with
+The place is an historical location and the LABYRINTH is connecting the past with the future.

 The artists can either embrace the past or they can seek contrast.